cboecking/gpt2099.nu/README.md

 If we are successful, we will usher in a new wave of AI innovation in Nushell.
 We will show what is possible when you create a collection of standalone, primitive AI tools and give users the ability to compose compound AI pipelines.

 Here is an example of what we are attempting to accomplish.
-This page will help you turn the following pseudo-code into a functioning example.
+This page will help you turn the following pseudo-code pipeline into a functioning example.

 ```nu
 collect documents to discuss | inject system prompt | inject RAG results | inject episodic memory | call llm | analyze results